Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited

 \textbf{Setting and baselines.} For the semi-supervised node classification task, we compare ChebNetII to 7 polynomial approximation filter methods, including MLP, GCN~\cite{kipf2016semi}, ARMA~\cite{bianchi2021ARMA}, APPNP~\cite{appnp}, ChebNet~\cite{Chebnet}, GPR-GNN~\cite{chien2021GPR-GNN} and BernNet~\cite{bernnet}.
 For dataset splitting, we employ both random and fixed splits and report the results on random splits.
-The results of fixed splits will be discussed in the supplementary materials.
-Specifically, we apply the standard random training/validation/testing split~\cite{yang2016revisiting} on the three citation datasets (i.e., Cora, Citeseer, and Pubmed), with 20 nodes per class for training, 500 nodes for validation, and 1,000 nodes for testing.
-Since this standard split can not be used for very small graphs (e.g. Texas), we use sparse splitting~\cite{chien2021GPR-GNN} with the training/validation/test sets accounting for 2.5\%/2.5\%/95\%, respectively, on the five homophilic datasets.
+The results of fixed splits will be discussed in Appendix~\ref{semi_exper_app}.
+Specifically, we apply the standard training/validation/testing split~\cite{yang2016revisiting} on the three homophilic citation datasets (i.e., Cora, Citeseer, and Pubmed), with 20 nodes per class for training, 500 nodes for validation, and 1,000 nodes for testing.
+Since this standard split can not be used for very small graphs (e.g. Texas), we use the sparse splitting~\cite{chien2021GPR-GNN} with the training/validation/test sets accounting for 2.5\%/2.5\%/95\%, respectively, on the five heterophilic datasets.

-For ChebNetII, we use equation~(\ref{chebnetII_exp}) as the propagation process and use the $ReLu$ function to reparametrize $\gamma_j$, maintaining the non-negativity of the filters~\cite{bernnet}.
-Note that we add a linear layer after the propagation to improve the expressiveness for Chameleon and Squirrel datasets.
-We set the hidden units as 64, and $K=5$ for Cora, $K=10$ for the other datasets.
+For ChebNetII, we use Equation~(\ref{chebnetII_exp}) as the propagation process and use the $ReLu$ function to reparametrize $\gamma_j$, maintaining the non-negativity of the filters~\cite{bernnet}.
+We set the hidden units as 64 and $K=10$ for the all datasets as the same as GPR-GNN~\cite{chien2021GPR-GNN} and BernNet~\cite{bernnet}.
 We employ the Adam SGD optimizer~\cite{adam} with an early stopping of 200 and a maximum of 1000 epochs to train ChebNetII.
-For baselines, we use the officially released code for GPR-GNN and BernNet, and use the Pytorch Geometric library implementations~\cite{fey2019fast} for other models (i.e., MLP, GCN, APPNP, ARMA, and ChbeNet).
+We use the officially released code for GPR-GNN and BernNet and use the Pytorch Geometric library implementations~\cite{fey2019fast} for other models (i.e., MLP, GCN, APPNP, ARMA, and ChebNet).